geofflangenderfer/gigMax/README.md

   - combining data with node is easier than with SQL (I don't know SQL so well)
   - waiting on data to post to cloud db 2x would take longer than 1x
 - I had to decide whether to mutate state of trip data or go with a functional approach that calculated a trip url every time it was requested.
 It was unclear because adding a trip url field means only calculating once, but also introduces data corruption risks.
 By calculating trip url each time, the total calculations increase, but there is a reduced risk of data corruption.
 I chose to go with a functional approach and avoid state mutation because most drivers will be doing on the order of 100s of trips, so there aren't a lot of calculations.
 I gain more confidence with trip data state at a minimal cost.
 It will be worth a look again if the system starts to process more trips.
+- relative import complexity: I initially tried to break up the app into different pieces, but ran into difficulties with relative imports.
+I went with centralizing all functions in one file in order to push off import complexity to later.
+My rationale is it's better to focus on app functionality than modularization at the beginning stages.
+Time will tell how this works.
 ## What mistakes did you make?
 Would you do anything different?
 - didn't fully explore the website manually: I ran into a dead-end with one approach to get all the trip data and got discouraged.
 I thought about scrapping the project.
 Then, I manually browsed the website again and found the current approach to grabbing relevant data.
 If I had given up early, I would have missed the current approach.